mohitpai/journey-optimizer.en/help/using/create-push.md

 ---
 # Create a push notification {#create-push-notification}

 Push notifications help you reach your mobile app users at any time - especially when they are not actively using your app.
 Push notifications may help you achieve a variety of use cases such as providing updates about your service, ask a user to take action, alert the user to a new deal, etc. Device platforms require opt-in before end-users may receive or view your notifications.
-User opt-in may be received as early as after the app is launched for the first time post-install or in a subsequent session or workflow as appropriate.
+User opt-in may be received as early as after the app is launched for the first time post-install, or in a subsequent session or workflow as appropriate.

 [!DNL Journey Optimizer] supports push notifications and helps you send highly relevant notifications at industry-leading throughput rates.
 Push notifications may include personalization and Journey-based context in order to leverage data insights your brand has with Adobe Experience Cloud.